Stadion Rođeni

 Stadion Rođeni (Rođeni Stadium), previously known as Stadion Vrapčići (Vrapčići Stadium), is a football stadium in Mostar, Bosnia and Herzegovina, which has been used by FK Velež Mostar since 1995.
 It is located in the northeastern part of the city, namely the Vrapčići suburb, and is principal stadium and the home-ground of FK Velež Mostar football club.
 The stadium takes its name from FK Velež's and its supporters' nickname "Rođeni" ("own", as in "our own"; literally "born"), and was decided after an online poll in 2017.

 At present stage of development, it can receive up to 7,000 supporters in attendance.
 The lack of funds and a slow process of country's recovery from the war, as well as complicated political ambient in the city and the country as a whole, all of which have influenced the scope and the tempo of stadium development.

+Stadium operator

+On the 12th of October 2012, in order to regularize the stadium's legal status, the City Council of Mostar (Gradsko vijeće Grada Mostara) passed a landmark decision granting FK Velež Mostar the rights to utilize the entire stadium complex and its adjacent grounds free of charge for a period of 40 years.
+This long-term concession replaced a precarious, one-year rolling contract that historically covered only the 8,000 m² playing field.
+The 40-year lease provided the vital administrative security required to satisfy the Football Federation of Bosnia and Herzegovina and UEFA infrastructure licensing criteria, enabling the club to host European and domestic Premijer liga matches while unlocking international infrastructure funding.